-Latkes with Tahini Silan Sauce.
+This potato latkes recipe with apples and Tahini Silan Sauce and both savory and sweet.
 Can you think of a better marriage between two traditions?
 An Ashkenaz Hanukkah favorite paired with the Middle Eastern Sephardic flavors of dates and tahini.
 Talk about a match made in heaven!

 This year we wanted to go the sweet route, since we've always made savory latkes.
-We added Gala apples, cinnamon and cardamom to the batter; the simple yet delicious dipping sauce combines tahini and silan, a sweet, dark amber colored syrup made from dates and water.
+We added Gala apples, cinnamon and cardamom to our potato latkes recipe; the simple yet delicious dipping sauce combines tahini and silan, a sweet, dark amber colored syrup made from dates and water.

 The inspiration for this sauce comes from a tahini-silan spread our parents used to eat when we were kids.
 They would serve it on a plate with big pieces of pita or French baguette.
 Consider it the Middle Eastern peanut butter and Jelly 😉